SweetJonnySauce/EDMC-Mining-Analytics/README.md

 ## Installation
 1. Open EDMC and choose `File → Settings → Plugins`, then click `Open Plugins Folder` to reveal your plugins directory.
 2. Download the latest release or clone the repository from [GitHub](https://github.com/SweetJonnySauce/EDMC-Mining-Analytics).
 Do **not** download individual files.
 Keep the directory structure intact (`integrations/`, `session_recorder.py`, `commodity_links.json`, etc.).
-If you download a release .zip file use the contents of the folder inside the zip file.
-Do not copy the top level folder.
-4. Create a folder named `EDMC-Mining-Analytics` inside the EDMC plugins directory if it does not already exist.
-5. Copy the entire contents of the release (or clone) into that folder.
+3. Extract the `EDMC-Mining-Analytics` from the release .zip file and move it to the EDMC plugin directory.
-6. Restart EDMC.
+4. Restart EDMC.
 The plugin appears under `Plugins → EDMC Mining Analytics` and adds a panel to the main window.

 _To update, replace the contents of the `EDMC-Mining-Analytics` folder with the files from the latest release and restart EDMC._